-- 14. Save index.html and close it. - 15.
-Open about.html.
-Using either the Code pane or the Document Title field in the Properties panel, add Hours of Operation to the end of the existing page title.
+17. Open about.html.
+Using either the Title field in the Document toolbar or the Code pane, add Hours of Operation to the end of the existing page title.

-- 16. Save about.html and close it. - 17.
-Repeat this process (Steps 12-16) to change the page titles of the remaining pages as follows:
+- 18. Save about.html and close it. - 19.
+Repeat this process (Steps 14-18) to change the page titles of the remaining pages as follows: